Islam: Islamic Golden Age (786–1258)

+The Tabula Rogeriana by al-Idrisi (1154 AD), one of the most advanced medieval world maps, created during the Islamic Golden Age.

-This era is sometimes called the "Islamic Golden Age".
+This era is sometimes called the Islamic Golden Age.
 Islamic scientific achievements spanned a wide range of subject areas including medicine, mathematics, astronomy, and agriculture as well as physics, economics, engineering and optics.
 Avicenna was a pioneer in experimental medicine, and his The Canon of Medicine was used as a standard medicinal text in the Islamic world and Europe for centuries.
 Rhazes was the first to identify the diseases smallpox and measles.
 Public hospitals of the time issued the first medical diplomas to license doctors.
 Ibn al-Haytham is regarded as the father of the modern scientific method and often referred to as the "world's first true scientist", in particular regarding his work in optics.
 In engineering, the Banū Mūsā brothers' automatic flute player is considered to have been the first programmable machine.
 In mathematics, the concept of the algorithm is named after Muhammad ibn Musa al-Khwarizmi, who is considered a founder of algebra, which is named after his book al-jabr, while others developed the concept of a function.
 The government paid scientists the equivalent salary of professional athletes today.
 Guinness World Records recognizes the University of Al Karaouine, founded in 859, as the world's oldest degree-granting university.
 Many non-Muslims, such as Christians, Jews and Sabians, contributed to the Islamic civilization in various fields, and the institution known as the House of Wisdom employed Christian and Persian scholars to both translate works into Arabic and to develop new knowledge.